s-yh-china/world-preview-fabric/README.md

 **Q:** *My CPU is at 100%!*

 **A:** You can limit the number of used cores in `Settings (top left wrench) -> General`.
-By default, *World Preview* tries to compute the biome preview / structures / heightmap as quickly as possible.
+By default, *World Preview Fabric* tries to compute the biome preview / structures / heightmap as quickly as possible.
 These calculations require a lot of CPU power.

 ## Mod incompatibilities

 This mod should be compatible with most mods (including those adding new biomes and dimensions).

-### TerraFirmaCraft (TFC)

-World Preview **is** compatible with TFC, however, there is a known issue:

-The Y intersections view will always be a white screen for all Y levels with TFC, because the `TFCChunkGenerator` has a dummy implementation for the [`getBaseColumn`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/v3.1.2-beta/src/main/java/net/dries007/tfc/world/TFCChunkGenerator.java#L643-L646) method.

-To clarify: This doesn't mean that TFC is broken / does something wrong (it clearly works on its own and does its job).
-It just means that TFC does not provide the specific information World Preview needs in this case.

 ## Adding support for new biomes and structures

 New biomes, structures, and more can be registered via the Minecraft datapack mechanism.
-See [the World Preview dataformat docs](/DataFormats.md) for more information.
+See [the World Preview Fabric dataformat docs](/DataFormats.md) for more information.